AndreiOprescu/JetBrains-Internship-Assessment-Andrei-Oprescu/README.md

 ### Using the Model Through the API

 To run the API, find the "api.py" file in src.
-Running this file will start the api which can receive requests for queries To query the model, send the following request (This can easily be done using the ):
+Running this file will start the api which can receive requests for queries To query the model, send the following request:

 POST http://127.0.0.1:8000/search
 Content-Type: application/json